girishji/vimcomplete/README.md

 The dictionary provider is capable of searching an arbitrary list of words placed one per line in a text file.
 These words can encompass any non-space characters, and the file doesn't necessarily need to be sorted.
 This feature presents various opportunities.
 For instance, you can create a dictionary akin to [Pydiction](https://github.com/vim-scripts/Pydiction), enabling the completion of keywords, functions, and method names for any programming language.
 Moreover, it can efficiently search a sorted dictionary using binary search.

 Unsorted dictionaries are searched in linear time `O(n)`, but they tend to perform acceptably well for file sizes below 3MB (performance might vary depending on your system).
+Unsorted dictionaries are limited to one dictionary file per filetype, while any number of sorted dictionaries can be added to a filetype.

 Additionally, the dictionary files can include comments.